-“Aspiring to become a reliable leading web-based platform for defence research and studies”
+“Aspiring to become a leading web-based platform for defence research studies and innovations”

-To become a leading web-based research and study platform on military affairs, military engineering systems, strategic technologies, aerospace, leadership, management, geopolitics, economics, healthcare, social welfare, biodiversity and clean energy with the support of veteran think tanks, research fellows, industry experts and to promote DRaS as a platform to boost indigenisation program for the benefit of Armed Forces and domestic industry and finally to create awareness among academia and students on military systems and future technologies.
+To become a leading web-based research and study platform on military affairs, military engineering systems, strategic technologies, aerospace, leadership, management, geopolitics, commerce and economics, healthcare, social welfare, biodiversity, blue economy and clean energy with the support of veteran think tanks, research fellows, industry experts and to promote DRaS as a platform to boost indigenisation program for the benefit of Armed Forces and domestic industry and finally to create awareness among academia and students on military systems blended with future technologies.

 DRaS is a nonprofitable web-based think tank founded by a group of like-minded veterans of Indian Armed Forces to build a repository of shared wisdom and institutional memory for the betterment of defence research and studies in the country.
 DRaS has an elite group of veterans, professionals, scholars and young researchers to promote the culture of research and associated activities beyond a think tank.
-This is a professional membership organisation, where the team members are inducted by special invitation.
+This is also a professional membership organisation, where the team members are inducted by special invitation.
 Defence veterans and scholars who want to associate with DRaS can communicate to DRaS at email [email protected]

 DRaS is a web-based platform committed to becoming an ideal interface between military, academia and industry to enable innovations and future technologies to Indian Armed Forces.
 The platform is focused to grow by inducting more scholars and researchers having varied domain expertise.
-DRaS is also focused on engaging MOU with associated organisations, academia and industry for the larger benefit of Armed Forces and Nation as a whole.
+DRaS is also focused on engaging MOU and partnership with defence clusters, academia and industry for the larger benefit of Armed Forces and Nation.

 Defence Research and Studies organises regular events like webinar sessions, roundtable conference, online QA sessions, interviews and panel discussions on military affairs and other domains by involving the experts for the larger benefit of the society and nation.
 Only invitees are allowed to attend these sessions.
 The invitation can be obtained by contacting DRaS.
 Webinar sessions are recorded and are available for public consumption under the event menu.